'Godfather' of Tibetan rap churns out karmic rhymes

-LHASA (AFP) - In his tracksuit, silver chain and sparkling trainers, MC Tenzin would look like any other rapper if not for the backdrop of towering Himalayan peaks in his videos and rhyme-dropping about karma.
+LHASA • In his tracksuit, silver chain and sparkling trainers, MC Tenzin would look like any other rapper if not for the backdrop of towering Himalayan peaks in his videos and rhyme-dropping about karma.

 Most, however - MC Tenzin included - give politics a wide berth to be able to continue creating their music.